Computational topology of equipartitions by hyperplanes: Appendix II: Obstructions, filtrations and chain complexes

 \subsection{Admissible filtrations}

 Our objective is to extend the applicability of basic obstruction theory, as outlined in Section~\ref{subsec:obstruction}, by introducing more general filtrations which do not necessarily arise from a $G$-$CW$-structure on $X$.
-The reader may keep in mind the $G$-manifold complexes introduced in Section~\ref{sec:methods} as a guiding example.
+The reader may keep in mind the $G$-manifold complexes introduced in Section~\ref{sec:methods} as a guiding example of such filtrations.

-\begin{defn} Let $X$ be a not necessarily free $G$-space which admits a $G$-invariant triangulation ($CW$-structure) turning $X$ into a simplicial complex ($CW$-complex) of dimension $m=n+1$.
+\begin{defn} Let $X$ be a not necessarily free $G$-space which admits a $G$-invariant triangulation ($CW$-structure) turning $X$ into a simplicial complex ($CW$-complex) of dimension $d\geq n+1$.
 Let $X^{(k)}$ be the associated $k$-skeleton.
 A finite filtration

 is called {\em admissible} if the following condition is satisfied, \begin{enumerate} \item $X_k$ is a $G$-invariant subcomplex of $X^{(k)}$ for each $k$. \end{enumerate} Let $C_\ast(X)$ be the $G$-chain complex associated to the filtration (\ref{eqn:adm-filtration}) where $C_k(X):= H_k(X_{k},X_{k-1}; \mathbb{Z})$.
-The associated cohomology groups with coefficients in a $G$-module $M$ are denoted by
+The associated cohomology groups with coefficients in a $\mathbb{Z}[G]$-module $M$ are sometimes referred to as {\em special equivariant cohomology groups} and denoted by

 An admissible filtration (\ref{eqn:adm-filtration}) is said to be {\em free in dimension} $k$ if, \begin{enumerate} \item[(2)] $C_k = C_k(X):= H_k(X_{k},X_{k-1}; \mathbb{Z})$ is a free $\Lambda$-module, where $\Lambda := \mathbb{Z}[G]$ is the group ring of the group $G$. \end{enumerate} \end{defn}